sunfounder/pironman-u1/docs/source/hardware/power_button.rst

 **Button Operations**

-* **Power On**: Press and hold the button until the light turns green, indicating the system is powering on.
+* **Power On**: Press the button until the light turns green, indicating the system is powering on.
 You can then release the button.
 * **Shutdown**: After powering on, press and hold the button for 2 seconds until the light turns purple, then release.
-The Raspberry Pi will receive a shutdown signal and proceed to shut down.
+When the power button's light begins to flash purple, the Raspberry Pi will receive a shutdown signal and proceed to shut down.
 After the shutdown is complete, the Pironman U1 will turn off.
 If the **RTCEN** is connected, the Pironman U1 will enter RTC standby mode.
 If not connected, the Pironman U1 will power off completely.
+The power button's light will turn off once the shutdown process is complete.
 * **Power Cut**: If you haven't configured software on the Raspberry Pi, or for other reasons, you can opt for a power cut shutdown.
-Press and hold the button for 2 seconds until it turns purple, then continue holding until it reaches 5 seconds and turns red, indicating a direct power cut.
+Press and hold the button for 5 seconds and turns red, indicating a direct power cut.
 Be cautious with this method as it may damage data.

 **RGB**